 One mailbag segment on Giant Bomb featured someone gifting them, alongside some expensive toys and some Star Wars merchandise, two airsoft guns (which looked like a handgun and a modern military rifle) and an ammo vest.
 It included a letter taking the use of the guns very seriously.
 At the time they treated it like one of the pest packages they had ever gotten, having fun using them, until the guy who sent them was caught shooting and killing his girlfriend.
 Everything had to be packaged back up and sent to the detectives handling the case.

 Eddsworld has a joke in WTFuture that is a lot less humorous following Edd Goulds passing in 2012.
 Its even worse considering that Tom left after Legacy ended due to depression, fan pressure, and feeling like he didnt do Edd and his work justice, leaving Matt as the last member of Eddsworld to have been there since the start.

 Matt: Why are we running away from this guy if he only wants to kill Edd?

 Tom: Well, without him, it would just be me and you, and well...that would suck.

-Lindsay Ellis got a hell of a lot bitching for The Nostalgia Chick's Schedule Slip in 2010.
+Lindsay Ellis received a lot of flak for The Nostalgia Chick's Schedule Slip in 2010.
 Then it got revealed she had an abortion in December 2009 and was spending most of her time doing a documentary about it for her final year in school.
-Give the woman credit for even being around as much as she was and making funny internet reviews. note Of course some people have started going the other extreme and gone into white knighting mode.
-Fun.

 Spoony's Twitter poems and declarations of love to his girlfriend Scarlett became harder to look at after they broke up in March 2011.